Prunus laurocerasus 'Mt. Vernon'

 Mt.
 Vernon laurel

-Cultivar of garden origin (species from southeastern Europe and southwestern Asia)Learn more
+Cultivar of garden origin; species native to southeastern Europe (Balkans) and southwestern Asia (Turkey, Caucasus, Iran)

 Overview